-Assignments submitted after the posted due date are subject to a 50% point deduction.
-All unit assignments must be submitted before the unit test is administered in order to receive any points.
+Assignments submitted after the posted due date are subject to a point deduction not exceeding 50%.
+However, all unit assignments must be submitted before the unit test is administered in order to be graded.

 Missed Assessment Policy:

 If a live assessment is missed due to unpreventable circumstances it is the student's responsibility to contact the teacher as soon as they know they will/have missed the assessment in order to discuss any possible make-up opportunities.